Misacorp/leetbot-aws/README.md

 ## Lambda Layers

+The Discord SDK, moment.js,
-The Discord SDK is installed on a Lambda Layer in `lib/constructs/DiscordLambdaLayer.ts`.
-For each Lambda function that wants to use the Discord API, the Layer should be given in the function definition.
+and possibly other libraries are installed on Lambda layers in `lib/constructs/LambdaLayers.ts`.
+For each Lambda function that wants to use, for example, the Discord API, the Layer should be given in the function definition.

 ```ts
 new NodejsFunction(this, "MyNodejsFunction", {